hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-27-evaluate-answer.md

 # LET'S GET STARTED

-So without further ado, please click on the link below to start the task:
+So without further ado, please click on the links below to start the task:

 1. <a href="http://stackoverflow.com/questions/14210307/android-how-to-get-specific-data-from-url-json#14210519" target="_blank">Example one</a>
 2. <a href="http://stackoverflow.com/questions/22909429/android-save-a-bitmap-to-bmp-file-format#22914268" target="_blank">Example two</a>